This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 For the record, some coin folders do not have a hole for the 1922 plain cent, including:

 - Harris’ 1909-1940 Lincoln cent folder

-Let’s hope coin album manufacturers are reading this and decide to being offering products that do not have that hole for the 1922 plain cent!
+Let’s hope coin album manufacturers are reading this and decide to begin offering products that do not have that hole for the 1922 plain penny.